 Admire beauty?
 Like history?
-The art history major from St. Catherine University in St. Paul, MN immerses you in the depth and breadth of Western art history.
+The art history degree from the St. Paul campus of St. Catherine University immerses you in the depth and breadth of Western art history.
 Special emphasis is placed on contemporary art and studying the roles and representation of women in art history.

 When you major in art history degree at St. Kate's, you will develop creative thinking skills, observational aptitude, and the ability to look at issues from multiple perspectives.
 These skills will prepare you for a variety of careers in art and art history, including:

 You will also be prepared for graduate work in art history and museum studies.

 At St. Kate's, the art history major is unique because studio art courses are a requirement, so you experience how art is created.
 Studio art faculty frequently share their expertise with art history majors in the studio, and art history faculty lead museum and gallery tours to the Minneapolis Institute of Arts and the Walker Art Center with studio art majors.

 Introductory art history classes will give you a foundation in the visual arts from the Stone Age to the present — and from different global perspectives and societies.
-In the class "Ways of Seeing," you’ll discuss the way our beliefs and knowledge affect what we see in paintings as well as magazine ads, bumper stickers and music videos.
 Each semester, professional artists come to campus for one-week residencies to share their perspectives and work with students.

 In addition to traditional art studios, St. Kate’s has a photography and state-of-the-art computer lab, and the Visual Resources Library has more than 30,000 images and access to ArtStor, a global, digital image bank.